cresset-template/cresset/README.md

 0. Read `docker-compose.yaml` and set variables in the `.env` file (first time only).
 1. `docker compose up -d train`
-2. `docker compose exec train /bin/bash`
+2. `docker compose exec train zsh`

 This will open an interactive shell with settings specified by the `train` service in the `docker-compose.yaml` file.